Find synonyms Find exact match

-Beta blockers — Beta blockers have a variety of potential beneficial effects in patients with DHF including slowing the heart rate (which increases the time available for both LV filling and coronary flow, particularly during exercise), reducing myocardial oxygen demand, and, by lowering the blood pressure, causing regression of LVH [20,21].
-Slowing the heart rate is particularly important in the treatment of pulmonary congestion due to ischemic DHF and, as noted above, in patients in atrial fibrillation.
+Beta blockers — The role of beta blockade in treatment of DHF is uncertain.
+Direct evidence of clinical benefit is lacking, although beta blockers have a variety of potential beneficial effects in patients with DHF, including slowing the heart rate (which increases the time available for both LV filling and coronary flow, particularly during exercise), reducing myocardial oxygen demand, and, by lowering the blood pressure, causing regression of LVH [20,21].
+Slowing the heart rate may be particularly important in the treatment of pulmonary congestion due to ischemic DHF and, as noted above, in patients in atrial fibrillation.

 In the small SWEDIC trial, 113 patients with symptoms of HF, normal left ventricular ejection fraction, and abnormal diastolic function were randomly assigned to treatment with carvedilol or placebo, with echocardiographic assessment at baseline and six months .
 Carvedilol therapy resulted in a significant improvement in the E/A ratio, but no significant improvement in deceleration time, isovolumic relaxation time, or pulmonary vein flow velocity.